carpentries-incubator/python-packaging-publishing/_episodes/03-packaging-installing.md

 ~~~
 {: .language-python}

-The init file is the map that tells python what you package looks like.
+The init file is the map that tells python what our package looks like.
 It is
 also what tells Python a directory is a module.
-An empty init file makes a
+An empty init file marks a
-directory a module.
-By adding code, we can make our package easier to use.
+directory as a module.
+By adding import code, we can make our package easier to use.

-Now, if we launch a new python terminal, from this directory, we can import the package **conversions**
+Now, if we launch a new python terminal from this directory, we can import the package **conversions**

 e.g